brianhill/transient-astronomy/index.md

 ## Record of Work

-A record of our tasks and progress is being maintained:
+A detailed record of our progress and next steps are being actively maintained:

 * [Record of Work](./record_of_work-term_3.html)